shirlei/online-services-identity-lifecycle-screenshots/Facebook/README.md

 ### Usage and Maintenance

+1 - On the service initial page, inform your email (or phone number) and password to log in ([01-facebook-account-usage.png](./usage/01-facebook-account-login.png)).

-1 - After logging in, click on the profile icon and then on *Settings and Privacy* ([01-facebook-account-usage.png](./usage/01-facebook-account-usage.png)), then on *Settings* ([02-facebook-account-usage.png](./usage/02-facebook-account-usage.png)).
+2 - After logging in, click on the profile icon and then on *Settings and Privacy* ([01-facebook-account-usage.png](./usage/01-facebook-account-usage.png)), then on *Settings* ([02-facebook-account-usage.png](./usage/02-facebook-account-usage.png)).

-2 - On the settings page, in the "Accounts Center", click on *See more in Accounts Center" ([03-facebook-account-usage.png](./usage/03-facebook-account-usage.png)).
+3 - On the settings page, in the "Accounts Center", click on *See more in Accounts Center" ([03-facebook-account-usage.png](./usage/03-facebook-account-usage.png)).

 4 - On the Accounts center, the user can edit password and security personal details, information and permissions, ad preferences ([04-facebook-account-usage.png](./usage/04-facebook-account-usage.png)).